for people in all bodies

 What are sessions like exactly?

-Sessions are 50 minutes completed virtually, via a secure telehealth platform.
+Sessions are 50 minutes completed in-person or virtually.
 Each session is individualized based on your needs.
 We’ll spend lots of time discussing the foods you’re currently eating and adjustments that may be beneficial.
 We may also talk through your past diet and weight loss history, body image, and self-care.
 If emotional eating is a concern, we’ll work on identifying triggers and developing alternative coping strategies.

 How often will we meet?

-We'll typically meet weekly to start.
+We'll typically meet weekly or bi-weekly to start.
 This frequency allows your dietitian to complete a thorough assessment to fully understand your history and current challenges.
-Meeting once weekly also benefits you, the client, as it helps you prioritize meaningful change and keep nutrition top of mind.
-Overtime, we may begin to space our sessions to bi-weekly or monthly.
+Meeting regularly also benefits you, the client, as it helps you prioritize meaningful change and keep nutrition top of mind.
+Overtime, we may begin to space out sessions as you feel more confident in your nutrition plan.

 How many sessions do I need?